tawandamoyo/talkjs-examples/howtos/how-to-build-custom-support-chat-solution/tutorial.md

 ```

-After simulating a couple of conversations we can have a screen like this:
+After simulating a couple of conversations we will have a screen like this:

 ![ChatConvos](images/chatconvos.png).

 Additionally we want to allow customers to send attachments.
 These attachments are tied to user Roles, meaning you can allow certain groups of users to send attachments, while forbidding others.
-So we navigate to the dashboard and create a new role, let's call it **customer** and then tick the file sharing box.
+So we navigate to the dashboard and create a new role, let's call it **customer** and then make sure the **Allow file sharing** box is marked.

 ![Role](./images/role.png)